 Bagels, Thai Food, Ice Cream, and More!

-Union Bagel is one of the few bagelrys we’ve found in the U.S. that provides as many vegan options as they do vegetarian and flexitarian.
+Union Bagel is one of the few bagelrys we’ve found in the U.S. that provides as many vegan options as they do vegetarian or flexitarian.
 They make three house-made vegan spreads (jalapeno tofu, plain tofu, and hummus) as well as provide plenty of vegan toppings, all of which are also organic.
 Even better, if you’re traveling on a budget, you won’t have to worry about spending a lot on breakfast, as a fully-dressed bagel is roughly $3.
 Pro tip: if you’re visiting over a weekend, grab one of their bialys.

 Tandem Coffee Roasters: two locations, one of which is a renovated 1960s gas station, and they make their own plant-based milks in house.

 Speckled Ax: fun coffee and tea shop that serves some of their menu items in beakers!

 Coffee by Design: beloved local chain of 25 years with plant-based milk options.

 Coffee Me Up: delightful coffee shop with veggie options for breakfast and lunch, including a vegan breakfast sandwich, and Union Bagel bagels.

 Barista & Bites: gluten-free, vegan, and classic bakery, as well as a cafe for coffee and brunch.